DevSrijit/co2-bunny/README.md

 ## Caching

-Analyses are cached on an M10 cluster Database.
+Analyses are cached on a postgres database.
 Requesting an analysis for the same URL and annual page views contained in the Database will return the cached analysis.
-Future plans include using MongoDB Charts to create cool analytics.
-That's why I'm hoarding the data.